zellij-org/zellij/README.md

 The easiest way to install Zellij is through a [package for your OS](./docs/THIRD_PARTY_INSTALL.md).

 If one is not available for your OS, you could download a prebuilt binary from the [latest release](https://github.com/zellij-org/zellij/releases/latest) and place it in your `$PATH`.
-If you'd like, we could also do this [automatically for you](#try-zellij-without-installing).
+If you'd like, we could [automatically choose one for you](#try-zellij-without-installing).

 You can also install (compile) with `cargo`: